SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/index.md

 ---
 uid: help-en-diary
 title: Diary
 description: The SuperOffice Diary is the heart of your CRM system.
-These how-to guides will help you learn how to work with the diary.
+These how-to guides will help you learn how to navigate in and work with the diary.
-author: SuperOffice RnD
+author: Bergfrid Dias
-so.date: 02.10.2023
+so.date: 11.20.2023
+so.version: 10.2.11
 keywords: diary
 so.topic: concept
 language: en